Apples to Apples, Dogs to Wolves

-Dog and wolf: two different species but yet, so much in common.
+The dog and the wolf: two different species but yet, so much in common.
 Dogs were originally classified as ''Canis familiaris'' by Linnaeus in 1758.
-However, later in 1993, dogs were reclassified as a subspecies of the gray wolf, and therefore re-named as ''Canis lupus familiaris'' by the Smithsonian Institution and the American Society of Mammalogists.
-While it is true that there have been speculations that dogs may have descended from several species of canines, this myth appears to have been debunked and the wolf appears to ultimately be the ancestor of man's best friend.
+However, later in 1993, dogs were reclassified as a subspecies of the gray wolf, and therefore renamed ''Canis lupus familiaris'' by the Smithsonian Institution and the American Society of Mammalogists.
+While it is true that there have been speculations that dogs may have descended from several species of canines, this myth appears to have been debunked, and the wolf appears to be the ancestor of man's best friend.

-Sharing the same amount of chromosomes (78 to be be exact, arranged in 39 pairs) dog and wolf indeed can mate and give life to off spring.
-There are chances indeed, that in the past the two species may have interbred whether because feral dogs may have escaped from being domesticated or because some wolves may have separated from their pack and started looking for a soul mate.
+Sharing the same amount of chromosomes (78 to be exact, arranged in 39 pairs) dog and wolf indeed can mate and give life to offspring.
+There are chances, indeed, that in the past the two species may have interbred—whether because feral dogs may have escaped from being domesticated, or because some wolves may have separated from their pack and started looking for a soul mate.
 Today, matings between wolf and dog give life to what is called ''the wolf hybrid'' exhibiting characteristics from both wolf and dog.

 It is believed that the domesticated dog people own today was the first animal to be domesticated.
-The first archeological findings, predict that dogs were domesticated at the end of the ice age.
-To be precise, the first domesticated dog was found in Germany dating back 14,000 B.C according to PBS.org.
-Yet, there are several conflicting dates on this.
+The first archeological findings indicate that dogs were domesticated at the end of the Ice Age.
+To be precise, the first domesticated dog was found in Germany dating back to 14,000 B.C according to PBS.org (although there are several conflicting dates on this).

 Differences Between Wolves and Dogs

-Lots in common but also many differences.
-Let's take a look at some differences between wolves and dogs from a physical, biological and behavioral standpoint.
+Dogs and wolves have lots in common, but also many differences.
+Let's take a look at some differences between wolves and dogs from a physical, biological, and behavioral standpoint.

-Wolves have much more potent jaws than dogs.
+Wolves have much stronger jaws than dogs.
 While wolves and dogs share the same number of teeth, a wolf's teeth are larger so to crush through the hardest bones.
-They also have large heads, (dog heads are about 20 percent smaller with smaller skulls and smaller brains), long legs and narrow chests.
+They also have large heads, (dog heads are about 20 percent smaller with smaller skulls and smaller brains), long legs, and narrow chests.

 One main difference is seen between the wolf's and the dog's breeding habits.
-Female wolves for instance, come into season only once a year, in the springtime.
-This allow the pups ample time to grow and flourish before the harsh winter comes along.
-Female dogs on the other hand, typically come into heat twice a year, suggesting that domestication has allowed them better chances of raising their off spring.
-One exception is the Basenji dog breed coming into heat once a year.
+Female wolves, for instance, come into season only once a year, in the springtime.
+This allows the pups ample time to grow and flourish before the harsh winter comes along.
+Female dogs, on the other hand, typically come into heat twice a year, suggesting that domestication has allowed them better chances of raising their offspring.
+One exception is the Basenji dog breed, which goes into heat once a year.

 Wolves also typically give life to two to four pups per litter.
-Dogs on the other hand can give life to much larger litters often even up to twelve per litter.
+Dogs, on the other hand, can give life to much larger litters sometimes even up to twelve per litter.
 Again, perhaps this suggests that domestication has provided a more prolific environment to dogs than wolves in the wild.

-One interesting difference between dog and wolf is the fact that dogs seem to resemble more juvenile wolves.
+One interesting difference between dogs and wolves is the fact that dogs seem to resemble more juvenile wolves.
 It is almost as if dogs never go past their adolescent stage and remain permanent juveniles when compared to wolves.
 This may be due to the fact that over the years dogs were bred based on their docility and helpfulness.
-Friendly canines of course were easier to tame.
+Friendly canines, of course, were easier to tame.
 Dogs also have a longer period of socialization compared to dogs, allowing them to longer time to get acquainted with humans and objects in their environment.
 (Horowitz, Inside of a Dog)

-Behaviorally wolves have very strong prey drives so important to help them survive.
+Behaviorally, wolves have a very strong prey drive, which is important to help them survive.
 They also have a strong instinct to procreate.
-Pack drive is very strong as well and they give much importance to their position in the pack.
+Pack drive is very strong as well, and they give much importance to their position in the pack.
 After all, wolves are born into a pack where they often stay until they are a few years old.

 Similarities Between Wolves and Dogs

-Dogs, like wolves, still retain a good dose of pack drive and demonstrate the need of social relationships with other dogs and people.
+Dogs, like wolves, still retain a good dose of pack drive and demonstrate the need for social relationships with other dogs and people.
 They may be seen greeting owners in the same way wolves greet the alpha pair.
-This is called ''active submission''.
-Dogs may walk with their head carried low, tail between legs, an averted gaze upon greeting the owner.
+This is called "active submission."
+Dogs may walk with their head carried low, tail between legs, and an averted gaze upon greeting the owner.
 They may then lick as a form of respect to say hello.